Grammaire danois

 Causative Constructions (Kausative Konstruktioner) est un concept grammatical important en danois.
 Expressing that someone causes something: 'få nogen til at' (get someone to), 'lade nogen' (let someone), 'bede nogen om at' (ask someone to).

 Infinitive Constructions (Infinitivkonstruktioner) est un concept grammatical important en danois.
-Complex infinitive phrases: 'for at' (in order to), 'uden at' (without), 'i stedet for at' (instead of).
-Purpose, manner, and alternative constructions.
+Phrases infinitives complexes : 'for at' (pour, afin de), 'uden at' (sans), 'i stedet for at' (au lieu de).
+Constructions de but, de manière et d'alternative.

 C1 (8)